A survey on multi-player bandits: Reaching Centralized Optimal Regret

 In a different work, \citet{boursier2018} suggested with \sicmmab algorithm that the collision information $\eta_k(t)$ can be interpreted as a bit sent from a player $i$ to a player $j$, if they previously agreed that at this time, player $i$ was sending a message to player $j$.
 For example, a collision represents a $1$ bit, while no collision a $0$ bit.

 Such an agreement is possible if the algorithm is well designed and different ranks in $[M]$ are assigned to the players.
 These ranks are here assigned using an initialization procedure based on Musical chairs \citep{boursier2018}, which also quickly estimates the number of players $M$.
+This initialization procedure, later improved by \citet{wang2020}, allows to reach the pre-agreement\footnote{In the more difficult settings considered in \cref{sec:realistic}, whether this pre-agreement can be reached at a negligible cost remains an open problem.} mentioned in \cref{sec:limited} after a time of order $\bigO{K^2M}$.

-\paragraph{Homogeneous setting.} After this initialization, the SAR-based algorithm runs epochs of doubling size.
+\textbf{Homogeneous setting.} After this initialization, the SAR-based algorithm of \citet{boursier2018} runs epochs of doubling size.
 Each epoch is divided in an exploration phase, where players pull all accepted arms and arms to explore.
 In the communication phase, players then send to each other their empirical means (truncated up to a small error) in binary, using collision information as bits.
 From then, players have shared all their statistics and can accept/eliminate in common the optimal/suboptimal arms.
 These epochs go on until $M$ arms have been accepted.
 The players then pull these arms until $T$, without colliding.

 Note that the communication regret of \sicmmab can directly be improved using a leader who gathers all the information and communicates the arms to pull to other players \citep{boursier2019}.